Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE.md

   Tripod extension / pier
 ```

-**Every component in this chain is metal.** The only 3D-printed part is the motor cradle, which carries the weight of the NEMA 17 motor (~350 g) and transmits no telescope load.
+**Every component in this chain is metal.** The only 3D-printed parts are motor cradles and sensor brackets, which carry only the weight of their respective components (~350 g for a NEMA 17) and transmit no telescope load.

 ### Payload Ratings